aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     ~~~

 3. In Visual Studio Solution Explorer, locate the `OneBank.MasterBot` project and double click on `MasterBot.cs` file.
-4. Find the method `CreateServiceInstanceListeners`, and replace the definition with following code.
+4. Find the method `CreateServiceInstanceListeners`, replace the definition with following code, and resolve namespaces

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\2.txt"`)
     ~~~csharp